Improving randomized controlled trial analysis via data-adaptive borrowing: Real-data Application

-Our primary objective is to test the hypothesis whether BIL is superior to GL at glycemic control for patients with Type I diabetes mellitus.
-This can be achieved by comparing the deviation of hemoglobin A1c (HbA1c) level from baseline after 52 weeks of treatment.
-Both IMAGINE-1 and IMAGINE-3 studies contain a rich set of baseline covariates $X$, such as age, gender, baseline Hemoglobin A1c (\%), baseline fasting serum glucose (mmol/L), baseline Triglycerides (mmol/L), baseline low density lipoprotein cholesterol (mmol/L) and baseline Alanine Transaminase (U/L).
-After removing patients with missing baseline information and adopting the last observation carried forward method to impute missing post-baseline outcomes, the IMAGINE-1 study consists of $N_{\mathcal{R}}=439$ subjects with $286$ in the treated group and $153$ in the control group, while the IMAGINE-3 study includes $N_{\mathcal{E}}=444$ patients on the control arm.
-Our statistical analysis aims to transport control-group information from the IMAGINE-3 study to the IMAGINE-1 study.
-First, we use the baseline covariates $X$ to model the trial inclusion probability by calibration weighting under the entropy loss function.
+Our primary objective is to test the hypothesis of whether basal Insulin Lispro is superior to regular Insulin Glargine at glycemic control for patients with Type I diabetes mellitus.
+This can be achieved by comparing the deviation of hemoglobin A1c level from baseline after 52 weeks of treatment.
+Both studies contain a rich set of baseline covariates $X$, such as age, gender, baseline Hemoglobin A1c (\%), baseline fasting serum glucose (mmol/L), baseline Triglycerides (mmol/L), baseline low density lipoprotein cholesterol (mmol/L) and baseline Alanine Transaminase (U/L).
+The primary analysis population in IMAGINE-1 were randomized patients who received at least one treatment dose.
+To mimic the full-analysis population from IMAGINE-1, historical control subjects with missing baseline assessments are discarded from IMAGINE-3.
+The last observation carried forward is used to impute missing post-baseline outcomes.
+The IMAGINE-1 study consists of $N_{\rct}=439$ subjects with $286$ in the treated group and $153$ in the control group, while the IMAGINE-3 study includes $N_{\rwd}=444$ patients in the control arm.
+In our statistical analysis, we first use the baseline covariates $X$ to model the trial inclusion probability by calibration weighting under the entropy loss function.
 Next, we assume a linear heterogeneity treatment effect function for the outcomes with $X$ as the treatment modifier, and compare the same set of estimators in the simulation study.